kskdmn/django-for-vue-practice/README.md

 # Note

-- Create an app (login, current user info)
+- Create a login function.
+Create a view that requires permission.
+- Create model base and middlewares.
 - Set up Swagger-UI.

 # venv